 Nadia Fernández de Pinedo is Associate Professor of Economic History.
-She is a member of the IBCgroup in charge of the collaboration agreement between the Spanish Patent and Trademark Office (OEPM) and the Universidad Autónoma de Madrid (2000-2020).
+Nadia is a member of the IBCgroup in charge of the collaboration agreement between the Spanish Patent and Trademark Office (OEPM) and the Universidad Autónoma de Madrid (2000-2020).
 Her work covers a wide range of consumption and distribution networks including 18th and 19th-century Spanish and Atlantic history.
-She participates in various cross-disciplinary projects such as the GECEM project.

 Mirian Galante is Senior Lecturer at the Universidad Autónoma de Madrid.
 Her current research deals with analysing legal and judicial categories and practices, jurisdictional conflicts, actors in/of local justice and re-categorisation of the indigenous in Latin America (1770-1840), with special attention to New Spain.
-Since 2012, she has been teaching on the History of Latin America and on Indigenous Peoples in Globalisation Processes.
-She participates in cross-disciplinary national and international projects, she is coordinating the Research Group on Interdisciplinary Studies on Latin America (GEISAL) and is the Secretary of the Asociación de Historiadores Latinoamericanistas Europeos (AHILA).
+She teaches History of Latin America and Indigenous Peoples in Globalisation Processes.
+She participates in cross-disciplinary national and international projects, coordinates the Research Group on Interdisciplinary Studies on Latin America (GEISAL) and is the Secretary of the Association de Historiadores Latinoamericanistas Europeos (AHILA).

 Irini Apostolou is Associate Professor of French Cultural History, Department of French Language and Literature at the National and Kapodistrian University of Athens.
 She studied at Paris-Sorbonne University, where she graduated with a DEA and a PhD in 2003.
 Her research areas include writing and iconography, Orientalism, Antiquarianism, History of French Art, Iconography, and French Cultural History.
 Irini has mostly worked on the 18th and 19th century in France.
-Her research examines the relationship between West and East and focuses on the French Travellers perception of the East.
-Irini was Associate Research Director, Guest Researcher, Fondation Maison Des Sciences de l’HOMME Paris (April, May-June 2019).
-Currently, she is NKUA scientific coordinator for the program E-Belong: Sense of Belonging in Online Learning Environments Erasmus +Programme Key Action 226.
+Irini was Associate Research Director, Guest Researcher, Fondation Maison Des Sciences de l’Homme Paris (April, May, June 2019).
+Currently, she is scientific coordinator in National Kapodistrian University of Athens for the program E-Belong: Sense of Belonging in Online Learning Environments Erasmus +Programme Key Action 226.

 Laura Mariottini is Associate Professor of Spanish Language and Linguistics at Sapienza Università di Roma.
 Her research interests are Diasporic linguistic landscapes, Latin American migrations’ stories, analysis of public discourses on Latin American migrants, linguistic and cultural mediation.